Wall Street falls ahead of mammoth week with Fed, earnings

 NEW YORK (AP) — Stocks are falling on Wall Street Monday ahead of a week full of potentially market-moving events, from decisions on interest rates around the world to earnings reports from the biggest U.S. companies.

-The S&P 500 was 0.7% lower in midday trading, giving back some of its gains from last week when it reached its highest level since early December.
-The Dow Jones Industrial Average was down 60 points, or 0.2%, at 33,917, as of 12:15 p.m.
-Eastern time, and the Nasdaq composite was 1.2% lower.
+The S&P 500 was 1% lower in afternoon trading, giving back some of its gains from last week when it reached its highest level since early December.
+The Dow Jones Industrial Average was down 127 points, or 0.4%, at 33,855, as of 1:54 p.m.
+Eastern time, and the Nasdaq composite was 1.6% lower.

 Markets have been veering recently on worries that the economy and corporate profits may be set for a steep drop-off, along with competing hopes that cooling inflation will get the Federal Reserve to take it easier on interest rates.